Seppli11/ZHAW-Summary/summaries/23FS/ITS/5_Certificates.md

 ## Certification Revocation

 If the private key of a certificate is stolen, it needs to be revoke.
 However, the subject can't change their own certificate.
 Instead it needs to be marked as revoked.

+### Certificate Revocation List (CRL)

 CA has a list of all revoked certificate (the Certificate Revocation List - CRL) and the browser needs to check if a certificate is on this list.

 ![image-20230327110207540](res/5_Certificates/image-20230327110207540.png)